-What this also means is that women are trying for baby number one at a time where it is already more difficult to achieve pregnancy.
+What this also means is that people are trying for baby number one at a time where it is already more difficult to achieve pregnancy.
 It is at this juncture that I ask my patients to consider their family building goal.
-It is not uncommon for this goal to be “We want two, maybe three kids someday, but we are just focusing on this first one.”
+It is not uncommon for this goal to be, “We want two, maybe three kids some day, but we are just focusing on this first one.”
 I would be doing my patients a disservice if we didn’t discuss options at this point for not only fertility treatment for their immediate goal of pregnancy, but also fertility preservation, for the children they hope to have in the future at an even later age.

-Very few patients are focused on their overall family building goal; most of us are of course focused on “How will I get pregnant with number one, ASAP?!!”
+Most of us are of course focused on--“How will I get pregnant with number one, ASAP?!!”

-With the wide spread use of the fast freezing method called vitrification and pre-implantation genetic testing of embryos for aneuploidy (PGT-A) making IVF success rates better than ever before, we are moving to a different era of family planning.
-While family planning has traditionally referred to birth control methods and access to abortion, the definition of family planning by the US Health Department is now “the educational, comprehensive medical or social activities which enable individuals to determine freely the number and spacing of their children and to select the means by which this may be achieved.”
-Just like a woman can proactively prevent pregnancy, she can also freeze her eggs or embryos to achieve pregnancy at a later time in life.
+With the wide spread use of the fast-freezing method called vitrification, and pre-implantation genetic testing of embryos for aneuploidy (PGT-A) making IVF success rates better than ever before, we are moving to a different era of family planning.
+While family planning has traditionally referred to birth control methods to prevent pregnancy and access to abortion, the definition of family planning by the US Health Department is now “the educational, comprehensive medical or social activities which enable individuals to determine freely the number and spacing of their children and to select the means by which this may be achieved.”
+Just like a person can proactively prevent pregnancy, they can also freeze their eggs or embryos to achieve pregnancy at a later time in life.

 Being a fertility patient when you are ready to have a baby is very traumatic.
-I see every day how frustrated women feel after spending a lifetime preventing pregnancy, only to find out that it can be harder to achieve pregnancy than they ever imagined.
+I see every day how frustrated people feel after spending a lifetime preventing pregnancy, only to find out that it can be harder to achieve pregnancy than they ever imagined.
 If you are already having difficulty conceiving or if you are planning to wait until mid to late 30s, achieving pregnancy doesn’t get easier with age.
 The conversation then becomes one concerning fertility treatment for that initial child followed by fertility preservation for any future children.
-Thisncreases the time to pregnancy as patients do more IVF to save healthy (chromosomally normal) embryos for future children.
+This increases the time to pregnancy as patients often need to do IVF to save healthy (chromosomally normal) embryos for future children.
 No one thinks achieving pregnancy will be difficult for them, but looking young and being healthy doesn’t equal good fertility.
 Know the statistics, consider your family building goals and learn about your options.